wp-plugins/fg-joomla-to-wordpress/readme.txt

 * Initial version: Import Joomla 1.5 sections, categories, posts and images

 == Upgrade Notice ==

+= 1.9.1 =
+Fixed: the internal links where not modified on pages

 = 1.9.0 =
 Tested with WordPress 3.5